-Daren got reconnected with a girl he knew in college on FaceBook.
-One thing led to another and he had an affair.
+Daren got reconnected with a girl he knew in college on Facebook.
+One thing led to another and he cheated on his wife.
 When his wife discovered the text messages, he called for counseling help to put his marriage back together.

 - Set Safeguards With Your Mate

 - Don't Post Negative Things About Your Spouse

 - Play It Smart With Who You Talk About What With

 Check out Jason and Kelli's suggestions in more detail here: Is Facebook a Cyber Threat to Your Marriage?

 What do you think?
 Is Facebook and a problem for marriages?

 - We're Already Having Trouble In Our New Marriage